shelleywong/CSCI567-Course-Materials/Assignments/Assignment0.md

   * If your code is one big block of text, look at  the [Markdown Style Guide](https://handbook.gitlab.com/docs/markdown-guide/) instructions more carefully, or ask the instructor about fixing your README.
   * If the README looks good, then you are done with Assignment 0!

-## Submitting Assignment 0
+## Submit Assignment 0

 If you have completed the steps above, your Assignment 0 submission is complete.
-I will be looking for a README.md file (with the information specified above, formatted as described) in the `main` branch of your private CINS467 repo, in the CSUC-CINS467 group.
+I will be looking for a README.md file (with the information specified above, formatted as described) in the `main` branch of your private CINS467 repo, in the CSUC-CINS467 group.<br>

+Reminder: if you have completed the README.md file and it is in the correct location, this indicates that you have created a GitLab account (with Two Factor Authentication), generated a CINS467 course repo, set up Git, created an SSH key, used Markdown to edit a README.md file, and practiced some basic Git commands.